-Because of a multitude of definitions across different industries, those terms are often mistaken, and even being used interchangeably sometimes, which likely induces unwanted troubles for decision makers.
-With that in mind, clarifying the ambiguities between Digitization, Digitalization and Digital Transformation is an imperative for businesses before getting involved in any digital-related investment.
+Because of a multitude of definitions across different industries, those terms are often mistaken, and even being used interchangeably sometimes, which likely induces unwanted troubles for decision-makers.
+With that in mind, clarifying the ambiguities between Digitization, Digitalization and Digital Transformation is imperative for businesses before getting involved in any digital-related investment.

 1. What are Digitization and Digitalization?

 Digitization is the process of converting information from a physical or analog format into a digital one.

 For example: Mr. John scans his company's documents into PDF format and saves them to the C drive on his PC.